Greek God of Wind: Zephyrus and the Anemoi

 A jealous man by nature, Zephyrus once rode the winds to get rid of the most annoying hurdle in his life.

-Being a massive fan of both mortal and immortal horses, the wind god of the spring and early summer loved collecting the animals and taking pictures of them for his Instagram feed.
+Being a massive fan of both mortal and immortal horses, the wind god of the spring and early summer loved collecting the animals.

 Zephyrus in Roman Mythology